mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/io/sstable/compaction/cursors.md

 crucial for the efficiency of merging.

 Note: we also considered using a "level change" flag instead of stopping on headers (i.e. instead of advancing through `PARTITION(pk1), ROW(ck1), SIMPLE_COLUMN(c1), ROW(ck2), SIMPLE_COLUMN(c2)` to list `PARTITION(pk1, ck1, c1), ROW(ck2, c2)`).
 While it does look like with this we can still efficiently compare via the level, we need to somehow consume the level advance on matching comparison, which is non-trivial and error-prone.
 For example, consider merging:

 - `PARTITION(pk1, ck1, c1)`, `ROW(ck3, c2)`
 - `PARTITION(pk1, ck2, c3)`

 Cell, row and partition deletions are directly reported by methods that return the relevant deletion times.
 Range tombstone markers are reported on the rows level with the deletion time they switch to by the `rowLevelDeletion()` method (i.e. the open time if it's an open bound or a boundary, or LIVE if it's a close bound).
 The currently active deletion time is also tracked and reported through the `activeRangeDeletion()` method; note that if the stream is positioned or a range tombstone marker, it reports the deletion active _before_ it, so that both deletions are available (useful both for reconstructing range tombstone markers on write, and for merging, where we need to know the active range deletion before the position on the sources that are positioned later in the stream).
 The merge cursor takes care of applying the active deletion (the newest of complex-column, range, row- and partition-level deletion) to the data it processes to remove any deleted data and tombstones.

 There are a couple of further differences with iterators:

 - Static rows are listed as the first row in a partition, only if they are not empty &mdash; separating them is only useful for reverse iteration which cursors don't aim to support.
 - Cursors only iterate on data files, which avoids walking the partition index.
 This means less resilience to error, but in compactions this is not a problem as we abort on error.
 - "Shadowable row deletions" (a deprecated feature which is no longer in use) are not reported as such.

 Cursors don't currently support all of the functionality of merging over sstable iterators.
 For details of the limitations, see the TODO list below.

 Beyond the above, the implementation is straight-forward:

 - `SSTableCursor` is the main abstraction, a cursor over sstables.
-- `BigTableCursor` is the main implementation of `SSTableCursor` which walks over an sstable data file and extracts its data stream.
+- `SortedStringTableCursor` is the main implementation of `SSTableCursor` which walks over an sstable data file and extracts its data stream.
 To do this it reimplements the functionality of the deserializers for parsing partition, row and column headers and relies on an instance of the deserializer to read cells.
 Supports both BIG and BTI formats (which differ only in index and whose data file formats are identical).
 - `SSTableCursorMerger` implements merging several `SSTableCursor`s into one.
 This is implemented via an extracted merge core from `MergeIterator` configured to work on cursors.
 - `PurgeCursor` implements removal of collectable tombstones.
 - `SkipEmptyDataCursor` delays the reporting of headers until content is found, in order to avoid creating empty complex columns, rows or partitions in the compacted view.
 - `CompactionCursor` sets up a merger over multiple sstable cursors for compaction and implements writing a cursor into a new sstable.
 Note: we currently still create an in-memory row to be able to send it to the serializer for writing.
 - `CompactionTask.CompactionOperationCursor` is a cursor counterpart of `CompactionTask.CompactionOperationIterator`.
   The former is chosen if cursors can support the compaction, i.e. if it is known that a secondary index is not in use, that the compaction strategy supports cursors (initially we only intend to release this for `UnifiedCompactionStrategy`; even afterwards, `TieredCompactionStrategy` would need special support), and that a garbage collection compaction is not requested.

 Additionally,

 - `IteratorFromCursor` converts a cursor into an unfiltered partition iterator for testing and can also be used as a reference of the differences.

 ### Further work